AndrijaSyrmia/Docs/NewTargetInLLD.md

 </div>
 <br />

 Here, we read the instruction from the section, and check if there is a ```NanoMipsInsProperty``` for the calculated instruction mask and relocation.
 If there is we may continue with our transformation. ```NanoMipsInsProperty``` object contains the transformations available for this instruction, as well as helper functions to validate, convert and get registers from the instruction, which are needed during transformations to check and insert new instructions.
-Later we check if the length of the instrucion is forced, if so we cannot do transformations with it.
+Later, we check if the length of the instrucion is forced, if so we cannot do transformations with it.
 The length is forced if there is one of these relocations attached to the instruction: **R_NANOMIPS_FIXED**, **R_NANOMIPS_INSN32** or **R_NANOMIPS_INSN16**.

 Further down the transform function, we get the desired transformation (relaxation or expansion):